donerfolk/airscreen/README.md

 | `src/settings.cpp` | Settings file, firewall rule, log |
 | `third_party/uxplay` | AirPlay protocol stack (RAOP, mirroring, mDNS) |
 | `third_party/libplist` | Property list parsing |

+## FAQ

+**Is AirScreen free?** Yes, completely free and open source (GPL-3.0).

+**Do I need an Apple TV?** No. AirScreen replaces an Apple TV for screen mirroring to your Windows PC.

+**Do I need to install anything on my iPhone?** No. Use the built-in Screen Mirroring in Control Center.
+AirScreen shows up automatically on the same Wi-Fi network.

+**Does it work with iPad or Mac?** iPad and Mac use the same AirPlay protocol and generally work, though they are untested.

+**Does it work wirelessly?** Yes, entirely over Wi-Fi.
+Both devices must be on the same network (not a guest network).

 ## Credits